 Mr. Kaernerk (interpretation): Thank you, Mr. Chairman.
 I wish a good day to the minister and his officials.
 Yes, Bill 25 the Education Act, it was very difficult to think of amendments as members.
-When the Standing Committee reviewed this Bill, we always had questions and kept delaying it and delaying it.

-And, we gave questions and amendments as the Chair mentioned.
-The amendments, the Education minister gave us and said yes to the improvements in November of last year when we had hearings in this room.
-A review of Bill of 25, I have never have seen that done.
+When the Standing Committee reviewed this bill, we always had questions and kept delaying it and delaying it.
+We gave questions and amendments, as the Chair mentioned, the amendments, the education minister gave us and said yes to the improvements in November of last year when we had hearings in this room.

+I have never have seen a review of Bill of 25 done.
 It was very challenging, yes.
 The amendments that's needed for Bill 25 is to be passed, we were told that a review would be done every five years and review the improvement.
-That is where they have the opportunity even Nunavut Tunngavik Incorporated or the district education authorities will have good opportunities with if the Bill is passed.
+That is where they have the opportunity; even Nunavut Tunngavik Incorporated or the district education authorities will have good opportunities if the bill is passed.

-And also, Chair the Department of Education what is currently being did not have anything on the Inuit language.
+Also, what is currently being proposed by the Department of Education did not have anything on the Inuit language.
 When the Bill 25 was being reviewed in Nunavut, yes, there is room for improvements but as I stated earlier there will be room for improvement even though like you said it is not perfect and we are always learning through what is passed in the Assembly.
 When we were reviewing this, our students on the issue of language and the Inuit employment plans, perhaps it's not perfect.

-However, this is a piece of Nunavut-made legislation.
+However, this is a piece of Nunavutmade legislation.
 If we look at it from that side with the people of Nunavut when we are representing our constituents, you will always have an opportunity when as members we review Bills.
 We also make improvements even though it's difficult.
 The education system in Nunavut and we are trying to improve and tries to deal with Nunavummiut as equals.
 For example, with social advancement, when they try to enter the arctic college or when they try to go to university, their writing ability is always the lowest.

-As I am saying this Mr. Chairman, I myself also how we can make it better for our Nunavummiut, I don't know yet because this is still not legislation but I am proud of the education minister and his staff when we kept delaying it to get more information they were patient.
+As I am saying this, Mr. Chairman, I myself also how we can make it better for our Nunavummiut, I don't know yet because this is still not legislation, but I am proud of the education minister and his staff when we kept delaying it to get more information they were patient.